 As a music devotee and celebrated singer, Hanneli is the motivation behind a programme of monthly La Motte Classical Music Concerts presented on the estate, stimulating and preserving respect for excellence in music, while sharing the talents of local as well as international artists with fellow music-lovers.

-A further priority is a consistent programme of preserving and renovating historic buildings on La Motte, for these monuments to serve as an immaculate reminder of a gracious era.
+Preserving and renovating historic buildings on La Motte is a priority and these beautiful renovated buildings serve as monuments and an immaculate reminder of a gracious era.
 A conducted educational tour, the La Motte Historic Walk, highlights the Cape Dutch buildings and other points of historical interest on the estate.

 Hanneli also enthusiastically supports and funds programmes aimed at maintaining and rediscovering culinary traditions typical to the Cape Winelands.
 This devotion is exemplified by heritage cuisine with a modern interpretation served in the estate’s Pierneef à La Motte Restaurant.
 The prestigious Cape Winelands Cuisine Cookbook is the culmination of extensive research in this field.